-Plate up your food and eat away from distractions to savour every sight, smell, taste, sound and feel of the eating experience.
-Try to savour every mouthful!
+Plate up your food and eat away from distractions to savour the sight, smell, taste, sound and feel of eating each and every mouthful.

 Savouring the moment

 On a holiday in Koh Samui, while I lulled in a pool, I notice a man sitting alone with his bowl of spaghetti and wine, contently looking out over the ocean.

 He takes in the scenery and then a mouthful of spaghetti.
 Then he gently puts down his fork and spoon, sits back in his chair and looks out over the ocean, while contently chewing.